Overall construction activity

 Prices of construction materials

-The figures for the first two months of 2024 indicate a stabilisation that is becoming more widespread, a trend that will of course have to be confirmed during the rest of the year.
+The figures for the first two months known at the time of writing this article tend to indicate the continued stabilization of the average level of material prices.
+This trend will obviously have to be confirmed during the year.